George Santos: Personal life

 Santos is openly gay.
 He was married to a woman from 2012 to 2019, despite previously being out, but lived with men he was involved with from 2013 on.
 Santos did not widely acknowledge his marriage to the woman, a Brazilian national, until it was reported in December 2022.
 In statements acknowledging the marriage, Santos said that he loved his then-wife; however, he also said that he had been comfortably and openly gay for at least the preceding decade, an assertion broadly supported by friends, former coworkers, and roommates.
 Ex-roommate Morey-Parker said that in 2014 the pair were on friendly terms and that they went to social events together.
 Santos did not deny the marriage, but Santos was also open about his romance with his then-boyfriend and told friends about it.

 Santos's coworkers at Dish, who understood him to be gay, speculated in 2012 that perhaps he got married to access his claimed familial wealth, to appease his family's concerns about his sexuality, or to help his wife with her immigration status.
 Adriana Parizzi, who was a close friend of Santos from Brazil and roommate of his early on in the marriage, says the marriage was purely for immigration purposes and that Santos was paid $20,000 for it.
 The Washington Post reported that three of Santos's former roommates confirmed this.
 Santos has denied the allegation.
 Records show that a filing to dissolve the marriage in May 2013 was withdrawn in December of the same year.
 Four months later, Santos filed a family-based immigration petition on his wife's behalf; it was approved in July 2014, typically seen as a sign that United States Citizenship and Immigration Services believed the marriage was valid.
 According to Santos's biographer, the woman has steadfastly refused to talk to the media about her relationship with Santos.

-In 2020, Santos said he was living with a partner named Matheus Gerard, whom he has subsequently called his husband.
+In 2020, Santos said he was living with a partner, whom he has subsequently called his husband.
 Santos says the couple wed in November 2021.
+In April 2026 Santos told Meghan McCain that the couple were expecting to become parents later that year.
+As of April 2026, Santos resides in Northeastern Pennsylvania.